GNFulLT/OrderAutomationSystem/README.md

 # OrderAutomationSystem
-In this project these nugets is used :
+In this project these nugets has been used :

 Guna UI2